tamberg/fhnw-iot/README.md

 ## License

+As far as it's not stated otherwise:

 * Source Code in this repository is declared Public Domain [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).
 * Slides by [@tamberg](https://twitter.com/tamberg) are licensed under Creative Commons [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).

 Need a license for your own code?
-Public Domain is just for education.
+CC0 1.0 is for education.
 [Choose another license](https://choosealicense.com/).